 As a starting point for our fitting procedure, we use Hamiltonians derived with the VS-IMSRG.
 These are obtained using the EM 1.8/2.0 NN+3N interaction \cite{Heb2011} in a harmonic oscillator basis with frequency $\hbar \omega=12$ MeV, truncated to 13 major shells ($2n+l \leq$ $e_{\rm max}=12$).
 We normal order with respect to the Hartree-Fock ground state of the reference and discard the residual 3N interaction.
 We then decouple the $\pi j4$ valence space, using the Magnus formulation of the IMSRG.
 The results labeled IMSRG(2) are obtained with the standard approximation~\cite{sr19}, truncating all operators at the two-body level throughout the flow, including inside nested commutators.
 The results labeled IMSRG(3f2) include the recently introduced correction in which intermediate three-body operators arising in nested commutators are incorporated by rewriting the double commutator in a factorized form while maintaining the same computational scaling as the IMSRG(2) approximation\cite{He24}.
 As in ref. \cite{He24}, we include factorized terms with a one-body intermediate during the flow, and include terms with a two-body intermediate at the end of the flow.
 We perform the procedure for two different references, $^{78}$Ni and $^{100}$Sn, corresponding to empty and full valence spaces, respectively, and take the average of the two resulting valence space Hamiltonians as our starting point for the fitting procedure.

-Intuitively, the more realistic the ab initio Hamiltonian is, the less it needs to be modified to produce results that are in agreement with experiment.
+Intuitively, the more realistic the ${\it ab initio}$ Hamiltonian is, the less it needs to be modified to produce results that are in agreement with experiment.
 Shown in FIG. \ref{rem78tf2} is a comparison of the TBME obtained with the IMSRG(2) and IMSRG(3f2) approximations, indicating the magnitude of the uncertainty due to the many-body truncation.
-These uncertainties propagate into our effective Hamiltonians, and ultimately the resulting wavefunctions and calculations made with them.
-The main difference is that the $J=0$, $T=1$ TBME are about 30 percent weaker for IMSRG(3f2) compared to those from IMSRG(2).